 Where does the time go?
 The common time traps that steal your time

-At times it feels as if we’re not even the driver’s seat of our schedule anymore.
 How did we even end up here?
+Why are we so freaking busy all the time?
 And what can we do to change it?

 Our time and our attention are our most precious resources: